 I pointed my knife at him.
 “Don’t think I’ll let you seduce me into staying.”

 Another knock sounded from the door, ruining the moment.
-I was really beginning to hate these interruptions.
+I was really beginning to despise these interruptions.
 The next time Henry started something between us, there damn well better be an opportunity to finish it.

-“Come in,” I called, rising from my own chair.
+“Come in,” I called, rising from my chair.
 The knife was easy to pull, but it could be tricky to put away.

-Adnan slipped in the door and frowned when he noticed my trouble.
+Adnan slipped through the door and frowned when he noticed my trouble.
 “Blunted edge canted in first,” he said, coming over.
 For all of his outward nonchalance, the man had proven to be a strict instructor.